SW-Perse/MovieSage/README.md

 ## Data
 Our app currently uses the "Top 10000 popular Movies TMDB" from Kaggle : https://www.kaggle.com/datasets/ursmaheshj/top-10000-popular-movies-tmdb-05-2023

-The EDA section of this repository explores this dataset in further details.
+The "EDA" section of this repository explores this dataset in further details.

 ## Model
 MovieSage uses SentenceTransformers' 'all-mpnet-base-v2' for synopsis and user prompt embedding.
 Documentation on how to use this model can be found here : https://www.sbert.net/